-Why are US government bonds, deemed as one of the safest assets, losing value?
+Why are the US government bonds, deemed as one of the safest assets, losing value?

 US government bonds are losing value not because the government doesn’t have the ability to pay the money back to its bond-holders.
 Through the Federal Reserve Bank, also known as The Fed, the government can just print money at any time and pay off their debt.
 Instead, the primary reason they are losing value is because the Congress is trying to pass a big spending bill whereby it’ll use all its power to help businesses and individuals during this time of grave economic stress – Lend money to businesses and send money to people directly to help them survive the crisis period.
 For that, they need that money first.
 The government will go out and borrow first by issuing bonds and then use that borrowed money to help businesses and citizens.
 The problem is that this large issuance of bonds will increase the supply of government bonds in the market significantly, thereby causing a fall in prices in anticipation of that issuance that’s forthcoming.